Winner of the Economic History Society's Best First Monograph award 2009

 This book argues that the existing historiography understates society's resistance to joint-stock enterprise, employing an eclectic range of sources, from newspapers and parliamentary papers to cartoons, novels and plays, to unearth this forgotten economic debate.
 It explores how the legal system was gradually restructured to facilitate joint-stock enterprise, a process culminating in the limited liability legislation of the mid-1850s.
 This has typically been interpreted as evidence for the emergence of new, positive attitudes to speculation and economic growth, but the book demonstrates how traditional outlooks continued to influence legislation, and the way in which economic reforms were driven by political agendas.
 It shows how debates on the economic culture of nineteenth-century Britain are strikingly relevant to current questions over the ethics of multinational corporations.

-JAMES TAYLOR is Lecturer in British History at Lancaster University.
+JAMES TAYLOR is Senior Lecturer in British History at Lancaster University.

 A very interesting, well-argued, and well documented study of the rise of joint-stock enterprise that explores the political and cultural milieu within which legal reforms occurred.
 NINETEENTH CENTURY STUDIES

 A splendid addition to the Royal Historical Society's series "Studies in History", which is providing a valuable outlet for some of the best new post-doctoral research in Britain. [...]
 Anyone reading it cannot fail to be struck by its quality.
 It should enhance considerably [the author's] reputation as one of the finest young historians in the country.
 ECONOMIC HISTORY REVIEW

 Makes an important contribution to our understanding of why joint-stock enterprise became such an established element within Britain in the mid-nineteenth century.